urbit/urbit.org/content/requests.md

 It's recommended to break your project into _milestones_, each of which must have its own completion dates, funding amounts and deliverables.
 In general, proposals should target a first deliverable within two months of the start of the project.
 Proposals should have a maximum of five milestones as scoping a project beyond that is impractical, and each milestone should constitute significant enough work to warrant the reward of a full star.

 Feel free to come to multiple office hours or connect on network to develop the proposal further.
 Once it's in a good state, submit it through [this form](https://airtable.com/shrCi54rEDxgSZr3z).
+Submitted proposals are then reviewed internall twice a week by the full grants team.

 The main distinction between a self-originating Proposal and one that responds to a Request is that the latter doesn't need to go through the further step of getting a champion, as the originator of the Request will fulfill that role.